Oracy

 Oracy at Red Oak Primary School.

 We recognise the extreme importance of being able to talk well and learn through talk.
 Oracy is a vital part of the Curriculum at Red Oak and we are working in partnership with Oracy Cambridge, from Cambridge University.
-In 2018-19 as part of our school development plan, we focussed on the development and range of high quality vocabulary and exposure to it across the children’s daily lives.
+Since 2018 we have focussed on the development and range of high quality vocabulary and exposure to it across the children’s daily lives.
+In 2020 we embarked on a project to develop and refine these crucial skills through joined up hub work with support from Cambridge Oracy.
+In 2020 we also started work through the support of the Paul Hamlyn Foundation to develop Oracy skills during Geography lessons, with the help of drama artists.
+From 2020 through to today we have focussed on developing skills of questioning, debating, discussing and presenting across the curriculum subjects.

 What is Oracy?